Glen Campbell, Pennsylvania: History

 In 1894, just five years after its inception, Glen Campbell was incorporated as a borough.
 The town quickly became the service, business, and shopping center for a number of smaller mining communities that sprang up in northern Indiana County.

 By 1900 Glen Campbell was the third largest town in Indiana County.
 It also had the distinction of being the county's fastest-growing community.
 In fact, residents of the community felt it was plausible that the county seat would someday be moved to Glen Campbell.

 The town was serviced by both the Pennsylvania and New York Central railroads.
 In addition to coal mining, there were a number of lumber mills.
 In 1905 the Giant Electric Light, Heat, and Power Company opened operations in Glen Campbell.
 The company provided electricity to communities in northern Indiana and southern Clearfield counties.

 Other industries included a brickyard which was established on the Cush Creek, a stream that flows through the community, and a cooper's shop which manufactured barrels.
 Later a battery factory was opened.
 There also were plans for the construction of a foundry and a furniture factory.

 At its height of prosperity, the town had approximately sixty businesses.
 There was an opera house and a nickelodeon.
 The community boasted its own school system, which included a high school.
 There were a number of dentists and doctors.
 One doctor even operated an infirmary for the miners.

 The borough had its own bank, the First National Bank of Glen Campbell.
 A number of newspapers were published in the town for instance, The Glen Campbell Comet, H. E. Williams, Publisher, and many social organizations sprang up.

 Unfortunately, the bubble burst.
 Labor unrest, the decline in coal output, the depletion of timber stocks, and a number of disastrous fires left Glen Campbell in serious financial condition.
 The Great Depression dealt the town its final blow.
 The bank closed permanently, and a number of businesses either folded or moved elsewhere.
 The community never recovered.

-Although its heyday has long since passed, the town still has the capability of attracting notoriety.
+Although its heyday has long since passed, the town still has the capability of attracting fame.
 It received national attention in 1971 when Glen Campbell, the country music singer, made a surprise visit.
 The trip was featured in a TV Guide article later that year.

 Although no longer the size it once was, Glen Campbell continues to function in its own right.
 The town's fire company provides fire protection to a number of communities in the area.
 Its three churches (Methodist, Baptist, and Roman Catholic) all have active congregations.
 Social organizations include the American Legion and the Glen Campbell Fireman's Auxiliary.
 The town's post office still provides rural services to a large area surrounding the borough.
 There are a number of businesses, including some which are coal related, that call Glen Campbell home.